-Did parallel participants gain more confidence in their ad-design ability?
-Parallel participants reported self-efficacy gains, while the serial participants reported no change.
+Did Parallel participants gain more confidence in their addesign ability?
+Parallel participants reported self-efficacy gains, while the Serial participants reported no change.
 This effect was more pronounced for novices.
 Serial participants also perceived the expert feedback more negatively.
-In open-ended interviews, 13 of 16 parallel participants said the feedback was helpful or intuitive compared to 6 of 17 serial participants ($\chi^2=7.13$, p < 0.05).
-More notably, 8 of 17 of the serial participants reported the feedback as negative, compared to no such reports in the parallel condition ($\chi^2=9.94$, p < 0.05).
-One participant in the serial condition said:
+In open-ended interviews, 13 of 16 Parallel participants said the feedback was helpful or intuitive compared to 6 of 17 in Serial ( $\chi^2$ = 7.13, p<0.05).
+More notably, 8 of 17 of the Serial participants reported the feedback as negative, compared to no such reports in the Parallel condition ( $\chi^2$ =9.94, p<0.05).
+One participant in the Serial condition said:

-"I received really negative comments saying (the clients) are looking for a creative and clever ad, which in other words is saying that this is stupid or ridiculous."
+I received really negative comments saying [the clients] are looking for a creative and clever ad, which in other words is saying that this is stupid or ridiculous.

 Moreover, participants were asked to leave their email if they wanted to later volunteer for Ambidextrous magazine.
-Twelve out of sixteen parallel participants provided their email, while only five of seventeen serial participants did the same ($\chi^2=6.86$, p < 0.05), which suggests the parallel process may have helped motivate future action.
+Twelve out of sixteen Parallel participants provided their email, while only five of seventeen did the same in Serial ( $\chi^2$ = 6.86, p<0.05), which suggests the Parallel process may have helped motivate future action.

 Perhaps having multiple alternative designs encourages investment in a creative process rather than a particular idea.
-Consequently, the parallel process encourages viewing the critique as an opportunity for improvement.
-In contrast, the fixation engendered by serial prototyping may cause people to take the critique as a catastrophic rebuke of their only option.
+Consequently, the parallel process encourages viewing critique as an opportunity for improvement.
+In contrast, the fixation engendered by serial prototyping may cause people to take critique as a catastrophic rebuke of their only option.
 With only one option there is no separation between designer and design.
-Parallel offers people distance between ego and object; serial conflates them.
+Parallel offers people distance between ego and object; Serial conflates them.

-6. FOLLOW-UP STUDIES
+FOLLOW-UP STUDIES

 Two short follow-up experiments examined questions raised by the main study.

 Did the experimenters (possibly subconsciously) provide better critique to the parallel participants?
 To assess bias, two ad professionals unfamiliar with the experimental manipulation provided blind-to-condition independent assessments of the critique statements.
 The expert judges performed a selection task resembling the task performed by the experimenter.
 After reading about the client's advertising needs, the judge viewed an ad prototype and two triads of critique statements; one triad contained the three statements chosen during the actual experiment and the other triad was a random selection from the critique statement corpus.
 Judges were instructed to select a triad that "provides the most appropriate critique for the advertisement."

-An intra-class correlation (ICC) with a two-way mixed model [Shrout and Fleiss 1979] calculated the reliability between the experimenter's choice of statements and each expert judge's choice.
-The ICC(3,1) single measure correlation among raters on parallel ads is 0.434, and 0.496 for serial ads.
-There is no significant difference between these numbers and both represent a moderate level of inter-rater reliability [Landis and Koch 1977].
+An intra-class correlation (ICC) with a two-way mixed model [53] calculated the reliability between the experimenter's choice of statements and each expert judge's choice.
+The ICC(3,1) single measure correlation among raters on Parallel ads is 0.434, and 0.496 for Serial ads.
+There is no significant difference between these numbers and both represent a moderate level of inter-rater reliability [40].
 In short, experts generally agreed with the feedback provided, and the level of agreement was comparable across conditions.